Seizō Kobayashi: Governor-General of Taiwan

 As the first military governor after a long period of the rule of civilian governors, Koobayashi followed a policy of "Japanization", believing that the colonial status should be abolished in favour of removing the distinction between the Taiwanese and the Japanese on the island and making the territory a fundamental part of the Japan homeland.
 As Governor-General, in April 1937 Kobayashi ordered the banning of all the Chinese-language media in the colony, with the supremacy of the Japanese language being confirmed, a policy that was soon followed in the colony's schools.
 This policy was termed (皇民化運動, kōminka undō), which roughly meant a "campaign to transform [the conquered people] into the subjects of the emperor".
 This new aggressive colonial policy also necessitated the imposition of State Shinto and bans on traditional Chinese festivals and customs.

 Later life and career

-After resigning from the post of governor in 1940, he became a senator, and in December received a ministerial portfolio as Minister of State, which he resigned in March 1945.
-In February 1946 he stepped down from his position as a senator.
+Kobayashi resigned from the post of governor in 1940.
+During the Pacific War, Kobayashi was a considered as candidate for Prime Minister to replace Hideki Tojo and seek peace with the allies by a group surrounding Shigeru Yoshida and Fumimaro Konoe.
+However, Konoe wavered and did not nominate Kobayashi after Tojo resigned and the choice instead fell on Kuniaki Koiso.

+Under Koiso, Kobayashi was appointed to the House of Peers and elected president of the Imperial Rule Assistance Political Association.
+In December 1944 he was also made Minister of State in the Koiso Cabinet.
+Kobayashi oversaw the dissolution of the IRAPA in March 1945 and resigned from cabinet.
+In February 1946, he stepped down from the House of Peers.